Well, the Thing Is ...

 The first (law): that they will gather once every year at Upstalsboom on the Tuesday in the week of Pentecost and that they will discuss there all laws that the Frisians must uphold.
 When someone knows a better law, that they will give up the lesser and uphold the better. (the Zeven Overkeuren ‘zeven higher laws’ of the First Hunsinger Codex, early 14th century; Old Frisian language, transl. after O. Vries 2007)

-The spot of the assembly itself also amplified the sacral nature.
-Often the thing was located near water, and often on a natural slope, mound or at a pre-Christian cult site as we have seen.
-Also, the concept of a thing being a mound as an actual or symbolic island surrounded by water, stressed the sacred nature (Sanmark 2017).
-Research into mound toponyms in Britain showes that the Old Norse haugr predominates in the Danelaw region, the Old English toponym hlāw is common in the Midlands, and the Old English beorg is specific for thing sites in southern England (Tudor Skinner & Semple 2016).
-In the Netherlands the elements beorg or berg can also be found in, for example, the toponyms Sommeltjesberg and Schepelenberg, which are thought to have been thing sites (see further below).
+The location of the assembly itself further reinforced its sacral character.
+Things were often situated near water, on natural slopes or mounds, or at pre-Christian cult sites, as noted earlier.
+The idea of the thing as a mound—functioning as an actual or symbolic island surrounded by water—underscored its sacred significance (Sanmark 2017).
+Research on mound toponyms in Britain shows that the Old Norse haugr predominates in the Danelaw region, while the Old English hlāw is common in the Midlands, and beorg appears specifically in association with thing sites in southern England (Tudor Skinner & Semple 2016).
+In the Netherlands, the elements beorg or berg can likewise be found in toponyms such as Sommeltjesberg and Schepelenberg, both of which are thought to have functioned as thing sites (see further below).

-Near Dunum in the region of Ostfriesland the toponym Rabbelsberg or Radbodsberg 'Radbod's mound' exists.
-Who knows this might refer to an old thing site as well.
-This handmade hill, or tumulus, is as old as 4,000 years.
-According to an East-Frisian saga, mound Rabbelsberg and nearby loch Hünensloot were created after a domestic fight of two giants.
-The wife brought her husband food out on the field, but he didn't like it and got angry.
-The giant threw the pot away.
-At the spot where the pot hit the ground, a loch and mound were created.
-Later, the mound supposedly became the burial mound of King Radbod of Frisia.
-Besides this saga explains the local geography, it also teaches us giants too could have domestic squabbles.
+Near the village of Dunum in the region of Ostfriesland, Germany, the toponym Rabbelsberg, or Radbodsberg ('Radbod’s mound'), survives—possibly marking the site of an ancient thing.
+This artificial hill, or tumulus, dates back as much as 4,000 years.
+According to an East Frisian saga, Rabbelsberg and the nearby loch Hünensloot were formed after a domestic quarrel between two giants.
+The wife brought food to her husband in the field, but he, displeased, threw the pot away.
+The impact of the pot on the ground supposedly created both the loch and the mound.
+Later tradition held that the mound became the burial site of King Radbod of Frisia.
+Beyond explaining the local geography, the saga also amusingly suggests that even giants could have domestic disputes.

 Some Scandinavian thing sites simply carry a mythical or magical atmosphere, like those of Gulating in Norway, Þingvellir 'assembly plains' on Iceland, and Tingwal on Orkney.
 A landscape stressing the sacred proceedings at the thing.
 The thing site itself was usually enclosed.
 This could be an enclosure shaped by natural boundaries, whether or not completed with handmade earthen structures.
 In addition, the thing site could also be marked by stringing a rope or a fence.